What Is Natural Soap?

 Leaning the infant back or asking a child to lean back while seated during the wash and rinse of their hair makes it much easier to avoid getting soap in their eyes.
 They can also use the edge of the bathtub or baby bathtub for better back and neck support during the wash and rinse.
 Use the edge of your thumb, palm, and index finger all pressed snugly against their eyebrow area to shield sensitive eyes from the soapy water when you wash and rinse their hair.
 This looks just like when you are shielding your eyes from the sunlight!

-Keep this in mind: most plain water — even without the use of tear-free cleansers — could still cause tears to sensitive eyes.
-It all depends on the pH level of the water, which is a measurement of the free hydrogen and hydroxyl ions in the water.
+Keep this in mind: even most plain water — without the use of tear-free cleansers — still cause tears to sensitive eyes.
+It all depends on the pH level of the water.
+PH is a measurement of the free hydrogen and hydroxyl ions in the water.
 A pH level measures water on a scale of 0 to 14, with 7 being neutral.
 If the number drops below 7, the water is increasingly more acidic, which means it has a greater amount of free hydrogen ions.
-Above 7, and the water is increasingly less acidic (or more basic), which means it has a greater number of free hydroxyl ions [source: USGS].
-The pH range for human eyes is 6.5 to 7.6, with 7 being optimal.
-Any variation from neutral may cause your eyes to tear, and it has little to do with the tear-free shampoo [sources: Kiechle, WHO].
-In addition, any foreign objects may cause irritation to the eyes, even if they are pH neutral!
+Above 7, and the water is increasingly less acidic (or more basic), which means it has a greater number of free hydroxyl ions.
+The comfortable pH range for human eyes is 6.5 to 7.6, with 7 being optimal.

 Thanks for reading our article about why we can’t claim to have a natural “tear-free” soap – If you have any questions, please leave us a comment below!